Our Board

 View Bio

-Victoria was born in Toronto and, as a child, moved to California’s Silicon Valley where she raised three children while working in several Real Estate related areas.
-Victoria’s husband Kevin was raised in Fort Macleod, and when their youngest daughter entered University, she and her husband sought out the quality of life in Southern Alberta by relocating back to Canada.
-After enjoying 28 years employment in Management roles, Victoria became an independent contractor providing Business Organization Consultation.
-She currently serves as the part-time Executive Director for the Alberta Association of Police Governance, and part-time Director of Advancement for Highway 3 Twinning Development Association.
-Victoria has a passionate history as a volunteer, having served on the Lethbridge Police Commission, Lethbridge Chamber of Commerce, AAPG Board Treasurer, Lethbridge Subdivision and Development Appeals Board, the Canadian Home Builders Association (CHBA) Lethbridge, and as the CHBA Alberta representative to the National Education & Training Advisory Committee.
+Victoria has a passionate history as a volunteer, having served on the Lethbridge Police Commission, Lethbridge Chamber of Commerce, AAPG Board Treasurer, Lethbridge Subdivision and Development Appeals Board, and with the Canadian Home Builders Association (CHBA) Lethbridge, including as the CHBA Alberta representative to the National Education & Training Advisory Committee.
 While in California, she served as an Executive Board Member of the South Bay Chapter of the National Association of Real Estate Appraisers and Co-Founded the California Association of Real Estate Appraisers (CAREA).
 While serving as South Bay Chapter President, CAREA was the leader in successfully lobbying the State of California to introduce Licensing and Certification of Real Estate Appraisers.
-Victoria and her husband enjoy road trips to California in their electric car to spend time with their children and seven grandchildren.